 The fabric you choose for a suit determines everything: how it looks, how it feels, how it drapes, how it breathes, and how long it lasts.
 Yet most men give fabric almost no thought when buying a suit.
 They focus on color and fit, which are important, but fabric is the foundation that makes or breaks both.
 Understanding suit fabrics is the single most valuable piece of knowledge you can bring to a clothier consultation.

-At Bespoke By CB, Christian Boehm has spent over 37 years working with the world's finest fabrics.
+At Bespoke CB, Christian Boehm has spent over 37 years working with the world's finest fabrics.
 He sources from mills like Loro Piana, Scabal, Dormeuil, and Holland and Sherry, each offering distinctive qualities that serve different purposes.
 Here is a complete breakdown of the fabrics that matter and when to use each one.

 Wool: The King of Suit Fabrics